Lagrangian Floer theory on compact toric manifolds II : Bulk deformations: Floer cohomology and non-displacement of Lagrangian submanifolds

 We remark that the boundary condition for \eqref{CReqn-Jt} is not $T^n$ equivariant anymore: while the boundary $L^{(0)} = L(u)$ is $T^n$ invariant, $L^{(1)} = \psi(L(u))$ is not.
 So there is no way to define a $T^n$-action on our moduli space (\ref{Mwithpbimodule}).

-We however remark that $ev_0$ in (2) and (3) of Lemma \ref{bdrywithpn} is a submersion after perturbation.
+However we remark that $ev_0$ in (2) and (3) of Lemma \ref{bdrywithpn} are submersions after perturbation.
 This is a consequence of (2) of Lemma \ref{37.184}.
 Moreover the fiber product in (1) of Lemma \ref{bdrywithpn} is actually a direct product.
 Therefore the perturbation near the boundary at each step of the induction is automatically transversal by the induction hypothesis.
 Therefore we can extend the perturbation by the standard theory of Kuranishi structure and multisection.
 This implies Lemma \ref{multisectionN}. \end{proof} We are now ready to define Floer cohomology with bulk deformation denoted by

 Let us use the notation of Definition \ref{rhoyx}.
 We have a representation $\rho: \pi_1(L(u)) \to \C \setminus\{0\}$.
-We choose a flat $\C$-bundle $(\mathcal L,\nabla)$ whose holonomy representation is $\rho$.
+We choose a flat $\C$-bundle $(\mathcal L,\nabla_{\rho})$ whose holonomy representation is $\rho$.
 It determines flat $\C$ bundles on $L^{(0)}$, $L^{(1)}$, which we denote by $\mathcal L^{(0)}$ and $\mathcal L^{(1)}$, respectively.
 The fiber of $\mathcal L^{(j)}$ at $p$ is denoted by $\mathcal L^{(j)}_p$.

 \begin{defn} We define